Sumyak-Jain/Apache-Maven/Build Profile/Readme.md

 ## TYPE-1

- Basic syntax to add in your pom.xml by doing this you need to call your profile i.e which profile you to be active
+ By doing this you need to call your profile i.e which profile you to be active

+ **Basic syntax to add in your pom.xml**

  ```python